aidin36/beneath-a-binary-sky/doc/source/index.rst

 .. image:: _static/gplv3.png
   :alt: Gnu General Public License, version 3

 Beneath a Binary Sky is a free (as in freedom) software.
-It is published under the terms of Gnu General Public License (GPL).
-The source code is available on Github.
+It is published under the terms of Gnu General Public License (GPL) Version 3.
+The source code is available on `Github <https://github.com/aidin36/beneath-a-binary-sky>`_.

 Key Rules of the World
 -----------------------